The Ultimate Fighter: Team Joanna vs. Team Cláudia Finale: Predictions & Analysis

 A few statistical edges stand out.
 Maynard throws significantly more leather — a 0.7 sig. strike per minute gap.
 Bruno is far more active with takedowns, averaging 0.3 more per 15 minutes.
 Maynard has tighter striking defense, making opponents miss more often.

-**The Pick: Fernando Bruno over Gray Maynard.** The model gives Bruno a slight nod at 55% — this could easily go either way.
-The market implies 60% for Maynard, but our model sees only 45%.
-That 15-point gap favoring Bruno is worth watching.
+The Pick: Fernando Bruno over Gray Maynard.
+This is essentially a pick'em.
+The model nudges toward Bruno at 52%, but there's almost nothing separating these two.
+The market implies 60% for Maynard, but our model sees only 48%.
+That 12-point gap favoring Bruno is worth watching.

 Matheus Nicolau vs John Moraga

-There's a real Elo separation here: Moraga at 1166 versus Nicolau at 1033.
-That 133-point gap typically reflects a meaningful difference in recent quality of competition and results.
+There's a real Elo separation here: Moraga at 1225 versus Nicolau at 1087.
+That 138-point gap typically reflects a meaningful difference in recent quality of competition and results.
 Moraga has won 3 straight.

 Stylistically this is Nicolau's knockout artist game against Moraga's wrestler approach.
 Nicolau is patient on the feet, timing counters and loading up when he sees openings, while Moraga looks to close distance and put the fight on the mat.
 Historically these archetypes are dead-even when they collide.